memento-ai/Memento/packages/resolution-agent/README.md

 # @memento-ai/resolution-agent

 ## Description
 The `@memento-ai/resolution-agent` package provides a Resolution Agent that monitors conversations between a user and an AI assistant.
-Its role is to identify and extract any explicit resolutions made by the assistant to change its future behavior based on user feedback.
+Its role is to identify and extract explicit resolutions made by the assistant to change its future behavior based on user feedback, as well as important user facts and negotiated commitments.

 ## Key Features
 - Analyzes the most recent exchange between the user and assistant
-- Identifies explicit resolutions made by the assistant to change its future behavior, looking for:
-  1. User feedback about assistant behavior
+- Identifies three types of resolutions:
+  1. Explicit commitments: Assistant's acknowledgments of mistakes and commitments to change behavior
-  2. Acknowledgement of the feedback by the assistant
+  2. Negotiated commitments: Resolutions agreed upon by both user and assistant
-  3. A statement from the assistant on how its behavior will be modified going forward
+  3. User facts: Important information about the user relevant for future discussions
-- Extracts the resolution text, rephrasing for clarity and concision as needed
+- Extracts resolution text, rephrasing for clarity and concision as needed
-- Encloses the extracted resolution in `<resolution>` tags
+- Encloses extracted resolutions in `<resolution>` tags
-- Handles cases where the assistant makes multiple resolutions in a single response
+- Handles cases where multiple resolutions are made in a single response
 - Avoids extracting duplicate resolutions by considering the current list of resolutions
+- Focuses on long-term, user-centric information to guide future interactions
+- Prioritizes user preferences, interaction styles, and high-level project directions

 ## Usage and Examples